cedriclmenard/a-29b-community/README.md

 # DCS World A-29B Super Tucano

-This is a free, open source, SFM, A-29B independent module for DCS World.
+This is a free open source EFM A-29B independent module for DCS World.
 By independent it is meant that it does not require any other modules to work.

-The development is in a very early stage, but the author has decided on releasing it in hopes it will help others on the implementation of modern aircraft systems using SFM.
+The development is in a very early stage, but the author has decided on releasing it in hopes it will help others on the implementation of modern aircraft systems using EFM/SFM.

-All aircraft systems are implemented in Lua and can be freely used in other non-paid DCS World Modules.
+All aircraft systems implemented in Lua can be freely used in other non-paid DCS World Modules.
+All aircraft systems implemented in C++ can be freely used in other non-paid public open-source DCS World Modules on request.

 # Download